NCH-Data-Science/time.table/README.md

 #> 6: pat_1 2012-03-12 18:00:00
 ```

-# Add Static feature to a TimeTable
+# Add a variable feature to a time table

 First, we’ll generate some fake data for our two patients.
 In this
 example, a patient’s heart rate is measured every few hours.